+Magic trick?
 The results of this experiment are pretty surprising.
-Kids (and adults) will stare in amazement and scratch their heads wondering what caused the arrow to change direction.
+Kids (and adults) will stare in amazement and scratch their heads wondering what causes the arrow in this experiment to change direction right before their eyes!

 - Piece of Paper